 Source: UNICEF global malaria databases, 2015, based on MICS, DHS and Malaria Indicator Surveys (MIS).

 Most countries in Africa increased ITN use among children in an equitable way.
 This was largely due to free distribution campaigns that emphasized poor and rural areas.
 The success of this strategy has been reflected in an increased use of ITNs by vulnerable populations.

-Source: UNICEF global malaria databases, 2014, based on MICS, DHS and MIS.
+Source: UNICEF global databases 2015 based on from MICS, MIS and DHS.

-Artemisinin combination therapy (ACT) is the most effective antimalarial therapy for P. falciparum, the most lethal malaria parasite and the one most pervasive in sub-Saharan Africa.
-ACT is also the first-line drug treatment in most countries in the region.
-By 2008, most African countries had adopted a malaria treatment policy of using ACT as the first-line drug.
+Artemisinin-based combination therapy (ACT) is the most effective antimalarial therapy for P. falciparum, the most lethal malaria parasite and the one most pervasive in sub-Saharan Africa.
+By the end of 2014, most African countries, where Plasmodium (P.) falciparum is endemic, had adopted ACTs as national policy for first-line treatment.
 However, in surveys since 2010, only a relatively small proportion of children treated for malaria were actually receiving ACT.
 Although the practice is changing, other less effective antimalarial drugs are still commonly used to treat malaria.

 MALARIA DURING PREGNANCY